-6.2 A second avenue for advice shall be Senior Deputy Vice-Chancellor.
-Should the Senior Deputy Vice-Chancellor require further advice a committee may be established by, and reporting to, the Senior Deputy Vice-Chancellor.
-The Committee shall comprise one person appointed by the Senior Deputy Vice-Chancellor, and one representative of the Academic Board and, where the staff member so requests, a representative, who may be an employee of the University or union representative or delegate, other than a practicing solicitor or barrister.
+6.2 A second avenue for advice shall be Provost.
+Should the Provost require further advice a committee may be established by, and reporting to, the Provost.
+The Committee shall comprise one person appointed by the Provost, and one representative of the Academic Board and, where the staff member so requests, a representative, who may be an employee of the University or union representative or delegate, other than a practicing solicitor or barrister.

 The role of the Committee shall be:

-to advise staff and the Senior Deputy Vice-Chancellor on what in general constitutes professional as opposed to private activities;
+to advise staff and the Provost on what in general constitutes professional as opposed to private activities;

-to advise the Senior Deputy Vice-Chancellor on a case by case basis of instances where there is dispute as to whether an activity is professional or private, or where a member of staff's activities have become the subject of public criticism or discussion to the extent that an issue arises as to whether the member's activities fall within the provisions of this Statement on Staff External Activities, and to advise the Senior Deputy Vice-Chancellor as to the matters to which such dispute or issue gives rise and the appropriate course of action in such circumstances.
+to advise the Provost on a case by case basis of instances where there is dispute as to whether an activity is professional or private, or where a member of staff's activities have become the subject of public criticism or discussion to the extent that an issue arises as to whether the member's activities fall within the provisions of this Statement on Staff External Activities, and to advise the Provost as to the matters to which such dispute or issue gives rise and the appropriate course of action in such circumstances.

-The Committee will report to the Senior Deputy Vice-Chancellor, who will in turn advise both the Committee and the staff member concerned of any consequent action.
+The Committee will report to the Provost, who will in turn advise both the Committee and the staff member concerned of any consequent action.